tranek/GASDocumentation/README.md

 GAS comes with two techniques for answering these questions at runtime - [`showdebug abilitysystem`](#debugging-sd) and hooks in the [`GameplayDebugger`](#debugging-gd).

-**Tip:** UE4 often likes to optimize C++ code which makes it hard to debug some functions.
-You will encounter this a lot when tracing deep into your code, especially with GAS code.
-To disable optimizations so that you can successfully trace code and inspect variables, wrap the optimized function with the `PRAGMA_DISABLE_OPTIMIZATION_ACTUAL` and `PRAGMA_ENABLE_OPTIMIZATION_ACTUAL` macros.
+**Tip:** UE4 likes to optimize C++ code which makes it hard to debug some functions.
+You will encounter this rarely when tracing deep into your code.
+If setting your Visual Studio solution configuration to `DebugGame Editor` still prevents tracing code or inspecting variables, you can disable all optimizations by wrapping the optimized function with the `PRAGMA_DISABLE_OPTIMIZATION_ACTUAL` and `PRAGMA_ENABLE_OPTIMIZATION_ACTUAL` macros.
 This cannot be used on the plugin code unless you rebuild the plugin from source.
 This may or may not work on inline functions depending on what they do and where they are.
 Be sure to remove the macros when you're done debugging!

 ```c++
 PRAGMA_DISABLE_OPTIMIZATION_ACTUAL